Azure/azure-sdk-for-python/sdk/identity/azure-identity/samples/client_certificate_credential.md

 ## Loading certificates from disk

 Applications commonly need to load a client certificate from disk.
-One approach is for the application to construct the `CertificateCredential` by specifying the applications tenant id, client id, and the path to the certificate.
+One approach is for the application to construct the `CertificateCredential` by specifying the application's tenant ID, client ID, and the path to the certificate.

 ```py
 credential = CertificateCredential(tenant_id, client_id, "./certs/cert.pfx")